 SAQ P2PE merchants do not have access to clear-text account data on any computer system, and only enter account data via hardware payment terminals from a PCI SSC-approved P2PE solution.
 SAQ P2PE merchants may be either brick-and-mortar (card-present) or mail/telephone-order (card-not-present) merchants.
+For example, a mail/telephone-order merchant could For a graphical guide to choosing your SAQ type, please see "Which SAQ Best Applies to My Environment?" on page 18.

-For example, a mail/telephone-order merchant could be eligible for SAQ P2PE if they receive cardholder data on paper or over a telephone, and key it directly and only into a P2PE validated hardware device.
+be eligible for SAQ P2PE if they receive cardholder data on paper or over a telephone, and key it directly and only into a P2PE validated hardware device.